Statistics Explained

 The long-term evaluation of the indicator for marine protected areas is not possible because the time series is too short.
 The short-term evaluation for the period 2016 to 2021 shows significant progress towards the EU target.

 This indicator measures the extent of marine protected areas (MPAs) in EU marine waters.
 MPAs are biodiversity ‘hotspots’ and can serve various objectives including species and habitats protection, biodiversity conservation and restoration, but also resource use within defined ecological boundaries.
 MPAs may also positively impact neighbouring areas.
-For all MPAs, specific management objectives are set, often consisting of different zones with permitted and non-permitted uses.
 The indicator comprises nationally designated protected areas and Natura 2000 sites.
 A nationally designated area is an area protected by national legislation.
 The Natura 2000 network comprises both marine and terrestrial protected areas designated under the EU Habitats and Birds Directives with the goal to maintain or restore a favourable conservation status for habitat types and species of EU interest.
 The EU biodiversity strategy for 2030 aims to protect at least 30 % of land and sea in Europe, including both nationally designated sites and Natura 2000 sites.
 Data provided by the Member States to the Commission are consolidated by the European Environment Agency and collected by European Commission Directorate-General for the Environment.

 A vertical bar chart with a dot showing the marine protected areas as a percentage of marine protected areas for the years 2012, 2016, 2019 and 2021 in the EU.
 The dot shows the 2030 target.